magna-lad/fingerprint-medium/README.md

 **Output:**

-- A file named `processed_data.pkl` will be created inside a `biometric_cache/` folder, acting as a preprocessed dataset cache similar to typical cached feature representations in ML pipelines [web:6][web:7].
+- A file named `processed_data.pkl` will be created inside a `biometric_cache/` folder, acting as a preprocessed dataset cache similar to typical cached feature representations in ML pipelines.

 ---